 Continuous improvement in the integrity of asset data, particularly asset condition data, is vital to controlling costs for both backlog and future renewal programs.
 In this regard Council has undertaken a range of projects to improve the quality and accuracy of asset data and standardise records of asset condition.

-Specific actions completed in 2016/17 included:
+Specific actions completed in 2016/2017 included:

-- a review of procedures for new, renewal and upgraded assets - benchmarking of road and transport assets - implementation of new capital works system and targeted organisational training.
+- A review of procedures for new, renewal and upgraded assets - Benchmarking of road and transport assets - Implementation of new capital works system and targeted organisational training.

-Throughout 2017/18, Council staff further interrogated its financial and technical asset management data, processes and systems as follows;
+In 2019/2020, Council staff further interrogated its financial and technical asset management data, processes and systems as follows:

-- reviewed useful lives to establish uniform and accurate application for specific construction types, materials, geographical locations and utilisation; - benchmarking useful lives against other councils and industry experts; - implementation of the stormwater drainage asset class into the corporate asset management system; - reviewed roads condition data based on recent inspection program and updated condition assessments; - analysed financial impact due to changes in asset conditions, useful lives, depreciation and revised data; - interrogated recurrent budgets and project budgets to confirm accurate asset classification. - investigated actual asset maintenance expenditure compared with required maintenance, and current asset renewal expenditure with required renewal.
+- Reviewed useful lives to establish uniform and accurate application for specific construction types, materials, geographical locations and utilisation - Benchmarking useful lives against other councils and industry experts - Implementation of the stormwater drainage asset class into the corporate asset management system - Reviewed roads condition data based on recent inspection program and updated condition assessment information and indices - Analysed financial impact due to changes in asset conditions, useful lives, depreciation and intervention strategies - Interrogated recurrent budgets and project budgets to confirm accurate asset classification - Investigated actual asset maintenance expenditure compared with required maintenance, and current asset renewal expenditure with required renewal.

 This Asset Management Strategy is based on data acquired through physical assessments and other estimates where physical data are either not yet available or are not possible to obtain for various reasons (e.g. for drainage assets where the possibility of using CCTV for inspections is limited).
 All estimates are being continually refined to produce the best possible accurate assessment of asset condition and funding priorities.

 Throughout this Strategy Council is using a 5-point asset condition rating scale to steer decisions regarding priorities and funding requirements.
 This scale is consistent with best practice for asset condition assessment and reporting as described below.

 Ku-ring-gai Council Asset Condition Matrix

 Level Condition Description

-1 Excellent No Work required (normal maintenance)
+1 Excellent No work required (normal maintenance)

 2 Good Only minor maintenance work required

 3 Average/Satisfactory Maintenance work required

 4 Poor Renewal required

 5 Very Poor Urgent renewal/upgrading required

-8. Roads and Transport
+8.0 Roads and Transport